-Seedlings started and grown up until this point in a sheltered environment free from wind, direct sunlight and rain hammering down are likely to die if thrown to the wind, so to speak.
+Seedlings started and grown up until this point in a sheltered environment free from wind, direct sunlight, and rain hammering down and are likely to die if thrown to the wind, so to speak.

 Even if you used fans, sprayed them with a hose nozzle, and put the light right on top of them, they’re incredibly sheltered.
 They need to acclimate to the harsh conditions of the real world instead of just being put in the ground.

-Thankfully, it’s pretty easy to fix this and acclimate them to the real world environment they will be spending the rest of their days in.
+Thankfully, it’s pretty easy to fix this and acclimate them to the real-world environment they will be spending the rest of their days.
 You can use fans indoors, or gently brush your hands against seedlings to help encourage strong stems and root growth so they can handle the wind.